Web hosting service provides individuals and organizations with a server to store their website and make them accessible to people via the internet.

 - Web server: Of course, the first feature is that it provides you with space on a server to store your website’s files.

 - Domain name registration: This feature helps you to have your own unique domain name, that lets users remember and find your site easily.

 - Email accounts: This allows you to create email accounts that use your domain name, which can make it easier for people to remember your website’s address.

 - Web design and development: This can help you create a professional-looking website that is easy to navigate and use.

-- Search engine optimization: This can help you make sure that your website appears in the top results of search engines, which can attract more visitors to your site.
+- Search engine optimization: This can help you make sure that your website comes in the top results of search engines.

 - Customer support: Whenever there is an issue on the website, you can contact customer support and get help quickly.

 - Bandwidth and storage: If you have a lot of images or other media on your website, you will need more storage.
-If you have a lot of traffic, you will need more bandwidth.
+When there is a lot of traffic, you require more bandwidth.
 Some hosts have unlimited bandwidth and storage, while others have limits.